Anxiety and Depression in People with Arthritis

 Arthritis Research Canada is conducting research to better understand the prevalence of anxiety and depression in people with arthritis, why this is occurring, and what we can do to address it.
 Our research seeks to improve the level of care provided to people with arthritis by helping inform healthcare decision making and by providing patients with the tools and resources to assist with their own self-care efforts.

-We hope you find the information included in this episode helpful and please take a few minutes to give us your feedback on the survey provided below.
+We hope you find the information included in this episode helpful.
+Please take a few minutes to provide feedback by completing the short survey below.

 Anxiety and depression is an important topic for people with arthritis.
 Hear directly from our expert research scientists and patient advisors.
 Watch the webinar session now!Learn More